vercel/release/readme.md

 ### Incrementing Version Tags

-To bump the version inside `package.json` or `package-lock.json`, run this command:
+To bump the version inside `package.json` or `package-lock.json`, run this command (`npm version` is similar to this but will prefix version tags with "v"):

 ```bash
 release <major|minor|patch>